WSU-cshimizu/ceg4110-group-project-team_undergrad/deliverables/guestLecture.md

 * Question 5
     - How does DFL handle software testing and who is responsible for the creation and execution of test plans?

+* Question 6
+    - How do you integrade your software with other neighboring freight companies that you also work with?
+Do you share API's or use some other form to share data with each other?
+    - Response: They do share API's with other companies and a lot of companies share data in familiar format that allow them to integrate and automatically use the data effectively.

 ## Lessons Learned